Competition Details

 • Global changes: color temperature, brightness, contrast, minor dodge & burn, sharpening, saturation changes, tonal adjustments, color balance adjustments, etc.

 • Non-Global changes: Masking tools to make non-global changes are allowed, including Lightroom's new subject and object selection tools.
-Changes can include adjustments in color temperature, brightness, contrast, noise, sharpening, saturation, tonal adjustments, color balance adjustments, etc.
+Changes can include adjustments in color temperature, brightness, contrast, noise, sharpening, saturation, tonal adjustments, color balance adjustments, etc. However, elements cannot be removed or added to the image, other than in the Underwater Digital Art and Underwater Fashion Categories. in all other categories, the image will be disqualified.

-• AI Tools: AI sharpening, AI denoise, and AI masking tools (e.g., Lightroom's new subject and object selection tools).
+• Non-Generative AI Tools: AI sharpening, AI denoise, and AI masking tools (e.g., Lightroom's new subject and object selection tools).

 • Rotation, flip and flop.